true-async/php-true-async-rfc/basic.md

 loadDashboardData()  ← async $dashboardScope
 ├── fetchUserProfile()  ← async inherit $userDataScope
 │   ├── spawn fetchUserData()
-│   └── spawn {
-│       ├── await fetchUserSettings()
-│       └── (if isManager) → spawn fetchCustomers()
+│   └── spawn fetchUserSettings()
-│           └── throw new Exception(...) ← ❗can stop all tasks in the hierarchy ├── spawn getUserOrders()
+│       ├── throw new Exception(...) ← ❗can stop all tasks in the hierarchy ├── spawn getUserOrders()
 └── spawn getRecommendations()
 ```